Skip to main content

 Delete now (admin only)

-Admins can bypass the drain and rate limits using Delete Now on the admin panel.
+Admins can bypass drain and rate limits using Delete Now on the admin panel.
 This destroys all the pool's VMs immediately.
-Use only when the pool is already broken (for example, every node is stuck in NotReady and a graceful drain will never succeed).
+Use only when the pool is already broken (every node stuck in NotReady, drain will never succeed).
 Pods running on the pool's nodes are killed without a grace period.

-The cluster's default pool cannot be deleted by either path.
+The default pool cannot be deleted by either path.
 Reassign the default flag first.

 Troubleshooting